Andrés Fernández (footballer, born December 1986): Villarreal

 On 22 June 2017, Fernández joined Villarreal on a permanent four-year deal.
 He had finished his first season as starter due to Sergio Asenjo's serious knee injury but, on 25 August, during a league game away to Real Sociedad, met the same fate.

 Fernández played second-fiddle to Asenjo until his departure, save for a brief period at the end of 2018–19.

 Huesca

-On 28 August 2020, Fernández agreed to a three-year contract at SD Huesca, newly promoted to the top division.
+On 28 August 2020, Fernández agreed to a three-year contract at Huesca, newly promoted to the top division.
+A backup to Álvaro Fernández, he contributed 16 appearances in his first season, suffering relegation.

+Later career

+On 18 August 2023, Fernández signed a one-year deal with second-tier Levante.
+In July 2025, after helping the side to achieve promotion as champions, he joined Almería on a two-year contract.